-Students and scholars already in the United States in F or J status are not bound to the 30-day rule.
-However, an F-1 student transferring to Penn from another school in the U.S. must report to ISSS within 15 days of the program start date listed on Penn's I-20.
-Individuals in all other immigration categories should contact ISSS about how early they can arrive.
-Ideally one should plan to arrive in Philadelphia at least one week before beginning a program, preferably on weekday when Penn offices are open, in order to allow enough time to get settled and secure housing.
+Ideally you should plan to arrive in Philadelphia at least one week before beginning a program, preferably on weekday when Penn offices are open, in order to allow enough time to get settled and secure housing.

-Before boarding an international flight, students and scholars should be sure to hand-carry their passports, immigration documents, and other supporting documentation so that they can be presented to an immigration officer upon arrival in the US.
+You should be sure to hand-carry your passports, immigration documents, and other supporting documentation so that you can present them to an immigration officer upon arrival in the US.

 Registration is incorporated in the International Student Orientation sessions held at the beginning of the academic year.
-International scholar registration and orientation is held twice a week on Mondays and Fridays at 10:45 a.m.
+International Scholar Orientation is held twice a week on Mondays and Fridays at 10:45 a.m.
 If you are a new employee in H-1B, E-3, O-1, or TN status, please meet with an ISSS advisor for new employee orientation.

 From the Airport to the University of Pennsylvania Campus